 Embedding Model and Fine-tuning.
-We initialize our dense retriever with the INF-Retriever-v1 model [10], a fine-tuned variant of gte-Qwen2-7B-instruct [26], and further fine-tune it on the CLEF CheckThat! training set using the multiple negatives ranking (MNR) loss [27].
-The model is trained to assign higher similarity scores to (social media post, document) pairs with known associations than to randomly sampled negatives.
+We initialize our dense retriever with the INF-Retrieverv1 model [10], a fine-tuned variant of gte-Qwen2-7B-instruct [26], chosen for its strong long-text retrieval performance and open-source availability.
+We fine-tune it on the CLEF CheckThat! training set using the multiple negatives ranking (MNR) loss [27], training it to assign higher similarity scores to (social media post, document) pairs with known associations than to random negatives.

-Fine-tuning is performed with a maximum input length of 8, 192 tokens to accommodate long documents without truncation.
-Inputs (queries and documents) are tokenized independently, and embeddings are computed via last-token pooling.
-We apply LoRA adapters [28] to the final eight transformer layers to reduce memory and training time [29] and optimize using AdamW [30] with cosine learning rate decay and gradient accumulation.
-Full details of the fine-tuning setup, including model initialization, LoRA configuration, optimization strategy, and evaluation protocol, are provided in Appendix B.
+Fine-tuning uses a maximum input length of 8, 192 tokens to avoid truncation.
+Queries and documents are tokenized independently, embeddings use last-token pooling, and LoRA adapters [28] are applied to the final eight transformer layers to reduce memory and training time [29].
+We optimize with AdamW [30] using cosine learning rate decay and gradient accumulation.
+Full details of the fine-tuning setup are provided in Appendix B.

 Vector Store.
-We precompute document embeddings and store them in a FAISS index [8, 9].
+We pre-compute document embeddings and store them in a FAISS index [8, 9].
 The embeddings are normalized using the L2 norm, allowing cosine similarity to be computed efficiently via dot products.
 At inference time, the social media post is encoded into a dense vector using the same model, and the top 100 most similar documents are retrieved.
 We avoid chunking abstracts, as empirical results have shown that full-document retrieval performs better.